Graphs

 EViews 12 adds the ability to specify placement of these elements using sample statements.
 This feature makes it easy to place objects at irregular elements in dated workfiles, when for example, using if conditions to highlight observations meeting a condition, say high unemployment.
 Similarly, you may now use predefined sample objects to place shade elements, and commonly employed intervals, when for example shading periods of recession.

 You may draw lines or add a shaded area to the graph.
-From a graph object, click on the Lines/Shade button in the toolbar or select Proc/Add shading….
-The Lines & Shading dialog will appear.
+From a graph object, click on the button in the toolbar or select The dialog will appear.

 Select whether you want to draw a line or add a shaded area, and enter the appropriate information to position the line or shaded area horizontally or vertically.
 EViews will prompt you to position either the line with an observation or data value, or the shaded area with an observation, data value, sample object or sample string.